 Republican incumbent Sen. Ted Cruz and Democratic challenger Rep. Beto O'Rourke squared-off Friday night in the first of three planned debates ahead of the November election.

-The hosts of Lone Star Politics, NBC 5 political reporter Julie Fine, and The Dallas Morning News political writer Gromer Jeffers, are the panelists.
+The hosts of Lone Star Politics, NBC 5 political reporter Julie Fine and The Dallas Morning News political writer Gromer Jeffers, moderated the evening.

 The race is drawing national attention and recent polls show it is close.
 A Texas NBC News-Marist poll of registered voters showed O’Rourke trailing by 4 points, with 45 percent of the vote, to Cruz’s 49 percent.

 Cruz was elected to the Senate in 2012, and ran for President in 2016.
 O’Rourke was elected to serve El Paso in 2012.